Iran nuclear deal: Congressional votes

 U.S. pro-Israel lobby groups were divided.
 American Israel Public Affairs Committee spent millions opposing it.
 J Street came out in support, and planned a $5 million advertising effort.
 In the first week of August J Street launched a $2 million, three-week ad campaign in support of the agreement, with TV ads in Colorado, Maryland, Michigan, Oregon, and Pennsylvania.

 Leaders of the Reform Jewish movement stayed neutral.

 Conversely, in late August a group of 900 rabbis signed an open letter by Kalman Topp and Yonah Bookstein calling upon Congress to reject the agreement.
 The Orthodox Union and American Jewish Committee also announced opposition to the agreement.

 Anti-JCPOA bus advertisement in New York City.
 The bus ad was sponsored by New York Assemblyman Dov Hikind, an opponent of the agreement.

-United Against Nuclear Iran (UANI) opposed the deal, although the group's president and co-founder, nonproliferation expert Gary Samore, disagreed.
+United Against Nuclear Iran (UANI) and Citizens for a Nuclear Free Iran (CNFI) opposed the deal, although the group's president and co-founder, nonproliferation expert Gary Samore, disagreed.
 Foundation for American Security and Freedom and Veterans Against the Deal ran opposing ads.

 Supporters included MoveOn.org, Americans United for Change, and Global Zero.
 Iran Project, and the United Nations Association of the U.S.supported the agreement.
 Colin Powell expressed support.

 Retired U.S. Senators Carl Levin and John Warner published a supporting op-ed.
 Retired Republican Richard Lugar and Democrat J. Bennett Johnston wrote in support of the agreement.

 Foreign diplomats joined the debate.
 Israeli ambassador to the U.S. Ron Dermer was an opponent.
 European ambassadors including Sir Peter Westmacott supported it.

 The Roman Catholic Church expressed support, led by Bishop Oscar Cantú.

 Michael Mandelbaum claimed that nonproliferation ultimately depended on deterrence, not agreements.
 Alan Dershowitz claimed that the involvement of Russia and China made the deal irrelevant.